Skip to main content

 The Global Water Quality database and information system GEMStat is hosted, operated, and maintained by the International Centre for Water Resources and Global Change (ICWRGC) in Koblenz, Germany, within the framework of the GEMS/Water Programme of the United Nations Environment Programme (UNEP), and in cooperation with the Federal Institute of Hydrology.
 GEMStat hosts water quality data of ground and surface waters providing a global overview of the condition of water bodies and the trends at global, regional and local levels.

-At present, the growing database contains more than 18 million entries for rivers, lakes, reservoirs, wetlands and groundwater systems from 94 countries and more than 15,000 stations.
-Overall, data is available for the time period from 1965 to 2022 and more than 200 parameters (see data section for more information).
+At present, the growing database contains around 26 million entries for rivers, lakes, reservoirs, wetlands and groundwater systems from 91 countries and close to 30,000 stations.
+Overall, data is available for the time period from 1906 to 2025 and 659 parameters (see data section for more information).

 Countries and organisations voluntarily provide water quality data from their own monitoring networks.
 The water quality data available in GEMStat can be used for status evaluation, policy-making, research purposes or within the scope of education and training initiatives.